barndoor101/engineering-test/eurocamp.web/README.md

 Include Guid in the Parcs table seeding. or even further, have a stored proc to include the user name and parc name in the booking call.

+Also I found it curious that the U in CRUD is missing, so we'd need to add in a PUT request to th api to edit records.

 Running the app: